Sage222/SageGSlide/README.md

 Step 6: Authorize Access to Google Photos:
-You need to request scopes to the ReadOnly GooglePhotos API.  https://console.cloud.google.com/ (www.googleapis.com/auth/photoslibrary.readonly)
+You need to request scopes to the ReadOnly GooglePhotos API through the Google cloud console https://console.cloud.google.com/
 This allows your app to read photos from your Google Photos library.

 Step 7: Add your Google Account as a Test User